knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLevelingApi.md

 <a name="updatelevel"></a>
 # **UpdateLevel**
-> ModelLevelingResource UpdateLevel (string name, ModelLevelingResource newLevel)
+> LevelingResource UpdateLevel (string name, LevelingResource newLevel)

 Update a level